run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

 This requires several steps:

-* Assign users to their Projects
+* Assign users to their Projects.
 * (Mandatory) Modify the Kubernetes entry point (called the `Kubernetes API server`) to validate credentials of incoming requests against the Run:ai Authentication authority.
 * (Command-line Interface usage only) Modify the Kubernetes profile to prompt the Researcher for credentials when running `runai login` (or `oc login` for OpenShift).